nvim-focus/focus.nvim/README.md

 require("focus").setup({signcolumn = false})
 -- Configure sign column to show in focussed window always, i.e :set signcolumn yes -- Or see :h signcolumn for more options
--- Default: "auto", shows sign column only when errors etc are present
+-- As it grabs the vim variable setcolumn you must set it before running focus.setup() -- Default: "auto", shows sign column only when errors etc are present
 ```